vivek-bin/Space-Invaders/README.md

 ### How to Run

 1. Connect pins as mentioned above.
-2. Open minorproject.uvproj with Keil UVision IDE.
+2. Open 'minorproject.uvproj' with Keil UVision IDE.
-3. Connect the microcontroller 'Launch Pad' to the computer via USB.
+3. Load the program into the microcontroller by connecting the 'Launch Pad' to the computer via USB.
-4. Load the program into the microcontroller.

 ### Built With